hpe-storage/scod/docs/learn/persistent_storage/index.md

 ### Installing the Helm chart

-To install the chart with the name `hpe-csi`, add the HPE CSI Driver for Kubernetes helm repo.
+To install the chart with the name `hpe-csi`, add the HPE CSI Driver for Kubernetes Helm repo.

 ```markdown
 helm repo add hpe-storage https://hpe-storage.github.io/co-deployments